Alkanes and isomers header image.

 So to name our isomer of hexane we have:

-So the name of the isomer will be 3-methylpentane.
-Note we use hyphens between letters and numbers in the names of molecules.
-The side-chains listed in the table below are often called alkyl groups, hence the names methyl, ethyl, butyl etc:
+So the name of the isomer is 3-methylpentane.
+Note that we use hyphens between numbers and letters in the names of molecules.
+The side chains listed in the table below are often called alkyl groups, hence the names methyl, ethyl, butyl etc:

 Number of carbon atoms 1 2 3 4 5 6 7 8 9 10